vmware-archive/wardroom/packer/README.md

 ## Testing Built Images

 After your images are created, you'll want to prove that the images can be used to build conformant clusters.
-The conformance testing suite tests clusters, not single nodes -- so we have to spin up a single node cluster and run the tests inside that cluster.
+The conformance testing suite tests clusters, not single nodes -- so we have to spin up a single node cluster and run the tests inside the new cluster.

 Connect remotely to an instance created from the image and run the Node Conformance tests using the following commands: